 Pay special attention to the highest points of the coin's design.
-These areas will make contact with other coins and foreign surfaces first and rub away the original mint luster.
+These areas will make contact with other coins and wear on the surfaces first resulting in the removal of the original mint luster.
 Remember an uncirculated coin can still have contact marks and bag marks from the minting process.
-This should not be taken into consideration while determining if a coin is circulated or uncirculated.
+These marks should not be taken into consideration while determining if a coin is circulated or uncirculated.

 The exact descriptions of circulated grades vary widely from one coin issue to another, so the preceding commentary is only of a very general nature.
 It is essential to refer to the specific descriptions for a particular coin type when grading coins.
 The correct adjectival term for the "A" in AU is About, not Almost.

 While numbers from 1 through 59 are continuous, it has been found practical to designate specific intermediate numbers to define grades, resulting in steps.
-Hence, this website uses descriptions and their numerical equivalents, as approved by the ANA Board of Governors.
+Hence, numismatists use descriptions and their numerical equivalents, as approved by the ANA Board of Governors.

 Reproduced with permission from The Official American Numismatic Association Grading Standards for United States Coins, 6th edition, © 2005 Whitman Publishing, LLC.
 All Rights Reserved.